dma1979/java-ninja/spring.md

 __Spring Boot__ makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 Most Spring Boot applications need very little Spring configuration.

-Spring Boot Features:
+### What are the advantages of Spring Boot?

+__Spring Boot__ Advantages:
+* provides autoconfiguration
 * Create stand-alone Spring applications
 * Automatically configure Spring and 3rd party libraries whenever possible
 * Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files)
 * Provide opinionated 'starter' dependencies to simplify your build configuration
-* Provide production-ready features such as metrics, health checks and externalized configuration
+* Consist of a wide range of APIs for monitoring and managing applications in dev and prod
+* Provide CLI tool to develop and test application
-* Absolutely no code generation and no requirement for XML configuration
+* Integrates with Spring Ecosystem like Spring JDBC, Spring ORM, Spring Data, Spring Security by avoiding boilerplate code (absolutely no code generation and no requirement for XML configuration)

+### What are the features of Spring Boot?

+__Spring Boot__ Features:
+* Spring CLI(avoid boilerplate code)
+* Starter Dependency(aggregaes common dependencies together)
+* Spring Initializer(allows to create internal project structure)
+* Auto-configuration(loads the default configurations according tot the project)
+* Spring Actuator(provides help while running application)
+* Logging and security(ensures that all the applications are properly secured without any hassle)

 [Table of content](#spring-framework)

 ### What Is Spring Cloud?
-For typical use cases, Spring Cloud provides the out of the box experiences and a sets of extensive features mentioned below:
+For typical use cases, __Spring Cloud__ provides the out of the box experiences and a sets of extensive features mentioned below:
 * Versioned and distributed configuration.
 * Discovery of service registration.
 * Service to service calls.